Edditoria/windows-initial-setup/README.md

 Currently there are 2 main commands: `download` and `install`.

 1. Download the zip file ([link][zip-link]) and extract it into a folder
+1. Close all applications including Microsoft Edge and Internet Explorer
 1. Open command prompt with "Run as administrator"
-1. Assuming you download and extract the file in Downloads folder, do:
+1. Assuming you download and extract the files in Downloads folder, do:

 	```
-	cd %userprofile%\Downloads\windows-initial-setup\
+	cd %userprofile%\Downloads\windows-initial-setup-1.0.1\
 	```

 1. Download all files, no matter which language: